sky-music/sky-abc-python-transcriber/README.md

 ![sky-python-transcriber-cli](https://github.com/t1-tracey/sky-abc-python-transcriber/blob/master/images/sky-python-transcriber-cli.png)

 5. Press Enter on a blank line to finish the song.
-There'll be a file named `(your-song-name).html` on your Desktop in the sky-python-transcriber-master folder.
+There'll be a file named `(your-song-name).html` on your Desktop in the sky-abc-python-transcriber-master folder.
 Double click on it to open.
 Voila :blush:

 ![Apotheosis Notation](https://github.com/t1-tracey/sky-abc-python-transcriber/blob/master/images/Apotheosis-intro-notation.png)